backup og meta

 A vaccine for cancer is yet to be created because cancer is caused by cells, which are made by the body.
 This can be trickier for the immune system to detect considering that it isn’t a foreign body such as a virus or bacteria that the immune system is trained to fight.

-Examples of vaccines that can prevent diseases linked to cancer are the following:
+Examples of vaccines that can help with preventing diseases linked to cancer are the following:

 HPV Vaccine